Who Writes the Check Does Matter: Evidence from Firm-to-Firm Links

 Abstract: In this paper we study the contribution of migrants to the rise in UK top incomes.
 Using administrative data on the universe of UK taxpayers we show migrants are concentrated at the top of the income distribution, with migrants twice as prevalent in the top 0.1 percent as anywhere in the bottom 96 percent.
 These high incomes are predominantly from labour, rather than capital, and migrants are concentrated in only a handful of industries, predominantly finance.
 Almost all (85%) of the growth in the UK top 1% income share over the past 20 years can be attributed to migration.

 Research Papers in Progress

-Taxation and International Relocation of Top Earners: Estimates from UK Tax Records
+Taxation and the International Relocation of Top Earners:

-(with Arun Advani, Felix Koenig, and Andy Summers)
+Joint with Arun Advani, Felix Koenig, and Andy Summers